Constant Ndima Kongba

-Constant Ndima Kongba is a Congolese military officer who has served as the military governor of North Kivu since May 2021.
+Constant Ndima Kongba is a Congolese military officer who served as the military governor of North Kivu from May 2021 to September 2023.
 Before this appointment, he had served in high-ranking positions in the Armed Forces of the Democratic Republic of the Congo (FARDC).
 In the Second Congo War (1998–2003), Ndima was a commander in the Movement for the Liberation of the Congo; in this role, he was involved in Operation Effacer le tableau, a campaign that resulted in genocidal massacres.

 Biography

 Early career in the FAZ and MLC

 Constant Ndima Kongba joined the Zairian Armed Forces (FAZ) during the rule of Mobutu Sese Seko, becoming part of the elite Special Presidential Division.
 In the Second Congo War, Ndima joined the Movement for the Liberation of the Congo (MLC) rebel group.
 He served as general and led the MLC's "Effacer le tableau" battalion, infamous for the ferocity and brutality of its troops.
 By 2001/2002, he was placed directly under General Amuli Bahigua, MLC chief of staff.

 From 2002 to 2003, the MLC and other insurgent factions conducted Operation Effacer le tableau against another rebel group, RCD-K-ML; Ndima was one of the main commanders of the MLC troops involved in this campaign.
 Operation Effacer le tableau resulted in numerous massacres of civilians, including the genocidal mass slaughter of the Bambuti pygmies.
 After the Second Congo War's conclusion, Ndima and many other MLC members were integrated into the Armed Forces of the Democratic Republic of the Congo (FARDC).
 Ndima's role in Operation Effacer le tableau was never addressed by the successive governments of the DR Congo.
 The MLC officially denied that Ndima had been present during the campaign.